JoshEllinger/smoothscroll/README.md

-# Smooth Scroll behavior polyfill
+# Smooth Scroll behavior polyfill Fork for better targetting

+This fork also polyfills for firefox, untill scrollIntoView is fixed there.

 The [Scroll Behavior specification](https://developer.mozilla.org/en/docs/Web/CSS/scroll-behavior) has been introduced as an extension of the `Window` interface to allow for the developer to opt in to native smooth scrolling.
 To date this has only been implemented in _Firefox_.